HarukiCZ/czech-craft.eu-Discord-Bot/README.md

 ```
 **Before anything, please edit you config.json!**

-After this you can start bot using this command
+After this you can start bot by this command
 ```bash
 npm start
 ```